Top hotels in Looe

 Fishing trips operate most days from Looe harbour and the 9-mile train journey between Looe and Liskeard is a great way to spend a day, offering unforgettable views of the Looe Valley and the Looe Union Canal.

 If you visit Looe with family, a trip to the town's very own Woolly Monkey Sanctuary is well worth a visit.
 During the summer months you can visit the sanctuary to see Capuchin monkeys and Barbary macaques.

 Several impressive stately homes can be found hidden in Looe's surrounding countryside.
 Visitors can admire a charming mixture of mediaeval and Tudor architecture at Cotehele, while the Grade I listed Antony House boasts an impressive landscaped garden and a large collection of original portraits, including the work of Sir Joshua Reynolds.

 The world-famous Eden Project is only a 30-minute drive away from Looe in St Austell.
 The biodome complex houses thousands of different Mediterranean and tropical plant species and hosts art exhibitions and large-scale installations, such as the famous â€˜Seed', throughout the year.

 Frequently asked questions about Hotels in Looe

-Which hotels are the most popular ones to stay at in Looe?Dolphin Guest House, Harbour Moon Inn and Portbyhan Hotel are some of the popular hotels in Looe.
+Which hotels are the most popular ones to stay at in Looe?One of the best hotels to stay in Looe is Looe Guesthouse.